Oodnadatta: Climate

 Oodnadatta has a hot desert climate (Köppen: BWh), with extremely hot summers and mild winters.
 The town's position in the Outback causes large seasonal variation.
 Average maxima vary from 38.0 C in January to 19.8 C in July while average minima fluctuate between 23.2 C in January and 5.9 C in July.

 Mean average annual precipitation is very low: 171.8 mm, spread between 34.4 precipitation days.
 The town is very sunny, with 182.5 clear days and only 59.1 cloudy days per annum.
 There is a large sign in Oodnadatta claiming the town is "The driest town, the driest state of the driest Continent".

 Extreme temperatures have ranged from -4.0 C on 16 July 1979 to 50.7 C on 2 January 1960, the highest reliably measured maximum temperature in Australia.
-This record stood unequalled until 13 January 2022, when a temperature of 50.7 °C (123.3 °F) was measured in Onslow, Western Australia, thus equalling Oodnadatta's record.
+The 50.7 C temperature on 2 January 1960 was also the highest temperature ever recorded in the Southern Hemisphere.
+These records stood unequalled until 13 January 2022, when a temperature of 50.7 °C (123.3 °F) was measured in Onslow, Western Australia, thus equalling Oodnadatta's record.
 A higher temperature was recorded at Cloncurry in 1889; however, this has since been shown to have been recorded in a non-standard enclosure and likely to have been considerably cooler than first believed.